CMU-Graphics/Scotty3D/assignments/A4/T3-skinning.md

 There are many ways of computing bone weights.
 Your implementation should use the following method, which uses the `Bone::radius` parameter of bones to control their relative weights.

-Let $d_{ij}$ be the distance from vertex $i$ to the closest point on bone $j$ (i.e. the segment from $0$ to $e_j$ in bone $j$'s local space).
+Let $d_{ij}$ be the distance from vertex $i$ to the closest point on bone $j$.
 Do note that as long as you do all the computations in the same space, it doesn't matter whether you choose to do it in bone-local space or in skeleton-local space as there are no scaling transforms being applied.

 <p align="center">
     <img src="T3/closest_on_line_segment.png" style="height:280px">